aiguy110/mj_pdf_reader/README.md

 The following permissions are required to provide specific features in the app:
 * *Internet*: For opening PDFs through links
 * *Storage*: For saving downloading PDFs and opening them from storage

+**Exodus Report**
+Exodus privacy reports a tracker in MJ PDF.
+Yes there is crash tracker in MJ PDF but it does **NOT** send anything unless the user explicitly clicked the SEND button when a crash happens.

+MJ PDF uses ACRA (Application Crash Report for Android), which is a library used by developers to collect crash reports and application errors, which helps me improve the app’s stability and performance.
+It’s important to note that ACRA in MJ PDF [is not used for tracking user behavior or collecting personal information](https://gitlab.com/mudlej_android/mj_pdf_reader/-/blob/main/app/src/main/java/com/gitlab/mudlej/MjPdfReader/App.kt#L67).

+ACRA is open-source and customizable, allowing us to configure it strictly for error reporting.
+It does not track user movements within the app or gather personal data.

+Also, MJ PDF's implementation of ACRA requires explicit user action to send any data.
+When an app crash occurs, [a dialog](https://gitlab.com/mudlej_android/mj_pdf_reader/-/blob/main/app/src/main/java/com/gitlab/mudlej/MjPdfReader/App.kt#L85) is presented to the user (`via org.acra.dialog.CrashReportDialog`), where you can view the details and decide whether to send a crash report or not. **No data is transmitted without user's consent** by clicking the 'SEND' button.

+1. `CrashReportDialog`: This is the interface that asks for your permission to send a crash report.
+2. `JobSenderService` and `LegacySenderService`: These services manage the sending of crash reports, but only activate after you've chosen to send the report.
+3. `AcraContentProvider`: This component securely handles crash data on the device until you decide to send it or discard it.

+Crash reports allows me to find the most common issues and fix them quickly, ensuring a stable experience for the majority of users.

 ## MJ PDF V2.2.1 Short Release Notes
 * Added support for Arabic, Chinese, Turkish, German, Spanish, Portuguese, Hindi, and Russian.